patrickamwayi/individual-project-/README.md

-NOTE:      REFERENCE README ipynb file above
+NOTE:      CAN ALSO REFERENCE README ipynb file above